- Expat friendly with round-the-clock help

 We update our data regularly, but information can change between updates.
 Confirm details with the provider you're interested in before making a decision.

-If you want to make international money transfers then you may want to consider avoiding banks.
-In many cases you can only use banks for transfers when you have an account with them and you will end up paying whatever rates and fees they demand, wait for however long it might take, and have fewer options for sending and collecting.
+If you want to make an international money transfer, then you may want to consider avoiding banks.
+In many cases, you can only use banks for transfers when you have an account with them, and you will end up paying whatever rates and fees they demand, wait for however long it might take, and have fewer options for sending and receiving.

-Dedicated currency transfer services have more choices so you can compare options to find the best, then transfer money overseas with no fees, great rates and collection options that work for the recipient, whether it’s cash, cheque or a direct transfer to their bank account.
+Dedicated currency transfer services have more choices, so you can compare options to find the best, then transfer money overseas with no or low fees, great rates and collection options that work for the recipient, whether it’s cash, check or a direct transfer to their bank account.

 |Bank||Money transfer service|

 Bank fees mean you might spend hundreds of dollars on just one transaction.
 The fees might be more than the amount of money you are sending.
 Take a look at some of the fees you might incur depending on which bank you use:

 If you need to make an emergency transfer that will arrive within minutes, this will incur a higher transfer fee.

 Many transfer providers allow you to set up recurring money transfers, such as once a month.
 This is sometimes one of the first things people do when they move abroad and have found a new job.
 Many currency transfer providers let you do this online, over the phone or in person.

 Send more money overseas with currency transfer services and find the provider that’s right for your needs by comparing a few simple things.

 Find a provider that works for you by making sure they accommodate your minimum transfer amount, required transfer speed and transfer method.
 After that, compare their rates and fees against the amount you are sending to find out which is the most cost-effective.